Jens Lekman

 Jens Martin Lekman ([jɛns ˈmǎʈːɪn ˈlêːkman]; born 6 February 1981) is a Swedish musician.
 His music is guitar-based pop with heavy use of samples and strings, with lyrics that are often witty, romantic, and melancholic.
 His work is heavily influenced by Jonathan Richman and Belle & Sebastian, and he has been likened to Stephin Merritt (of The Magnetic Fields), David Byrne, and Scott Walker.

 Early life

-Lekman was born 6 February 1981 in Angered, Gothenburg, next to an Estrella chips factory.
+Lekman was born 6 February 1981 in Angered, Gothenburg.
 As a child, he was not particularly interested in music, but the age of fourteen he was asked to play bass in a friend's cover band.
 This sparked his own songwriting and he quickly came to write hundreds of songs.

 Gradually, he adopted the pseudonym Rocky Dennis, a name he borrowed from the protagonist in the movie Mask.
 Under this name, he began releasing limited edition CD-R discs, the first of which was 2001's The Budgie.
 In the early 2000s, he sent a collection of the songs to the American record label Secretly Canadian, who contracted him.